ember-animation/ember-animated/tests/dummy/app/templates/docs/motions.md

     {{demo.snippet 'svg-snippet.js' label='svg-example.js'}}
 {{/docs-demo}}

+### opacity
+Animates a sprite from its inital to its final opacity (from %0 to %100 and vice versa).
+Takes `from` and `to` arguments.
+With no arguments, this motion uses the default initial and final opacity of the sprite. `fadeIn` and `fadeOut` export from the same module. `fadeIn` animates sprite from 0% to 100% opacity (0 to 1), while `fadeOut` does the reverse.

+{{#docs-demo as |demo|}}
+  {{#demo.example name="opacity"}}
+    {{opacity-demo}}
+  {{/demo.example}}

+  {{demo.snippet 'opacity-demo-snippet.hbs' label='opacity-demo.hbs'}}
+  {{demo.snippet 'opacity-demo-snippet.js' label='opacity-demo.js'}}
+{{/docs-demo}}

+### resize
+Animates the height and width of a sprite.
+The height and width can be length values such as px or cm, or a percentage of the containing block.
+Expects the initial and final state of the sprite.
+This is the default motion used by animated-container.
+Consider using `scale` instead because `scale` uses css transforms and will not trigger reflow.
+See [More on Reflow](https://developers.google.com/web/fundamentals/design-and-ux/animations/animations-and-performance).

+### scale
+Applies css transforms to animate the initial size of a sprite into the final size.

+## Adjustment Motions

 ### compensateForScale
 This motion is useful when moving a sprite into or out of an area of a page that has a css scaling transform applied.
 Ensures that the scale changes smoothly during the animation.